 Salem never rebuilt its manufacturing base to its previous size.
 The city changed into a college and tourist town and a bedroom community swallowed up by metropolitan Boston.

-According to legend, the ghost of Giles Corey, Salem witch trial victim, was seen in the graveyard on the night before the fire.
+According to legend, the ghost of Giles Corey, Salem witch trial victim, haunted the graveyard on the night before the fire.

 To see 150 images of the fire at the Peabody-Essex Museum’s Phillips Library Digital Collections, click here.